-If you’ve vowed your business will be more energy efficient in 2016 you certainly won’t be alone!
-The Federation of Small Businesses claim a third of small firms highlight the cost of energy as a barrier to the growth and success of their company.
+If you’ve vowed your business will be more energy efficient you certainly won’t be alone!
+The Federation of Small Businesses claims a third of small firms highlight the cost of energy as a barrier to the growth and success of their company.
 Despite this, 70 per cent of enterprises experience difficulty comparing energy tariffs and 43 per cent have never switched supplier.
 Not only that but many small business owners are failing to carry out even the most basic actions to save on gas and electricity bills.

 So, if you want to rectify this without forcing your employees to sit shivering in the dark with only a pen and paper for correspondence, read on…